NatalieHanzhina/compiler2016/README.md

 # compiler2016
-Компилятор на C в ассемблер NASM.
-Реализованы лексический, синтаксический, семантический  анализ, генерация кода.

-1. В файле Nextch.c содержится модуль ввода-вывода.

-2. В файле NEXTSYM4.C - основная логика лексического анализа.

-3. В файле LAST.C - основная логика синтаксического, семантического анализа и генерация кода.

-4. ERROR.C - занесение cведений об ошибке в список ошибок.

-5. HASH.C - хэш-функция для таблицы имен.

-6. LITFUNCS.C - функции для работы с битовыми множествами, которыми реализованы множества FOLLOW (в том числе проверка принадлежности множеству, объединение множеств, ). Реализует проверку совпадения сканируемого токена и ожидаемого. Реализует режим паники (пропуск токенов до первого "знакомого" при несовпадении текущего токена с ожидаемым).

-7. RUMTABL3.C - работа с таблицей имен. Реализованы занесение в таблицу имен на основе хэша, поиск в таблице имен.

-8. DECKEY.H - коды ключевых слов языка.

-9. DECW.H - коды токенов-разделителей, констант, вспомогательных констант.

-10. ERR.H - структура данных об  ошибках для анализатора.
+The compiler is C in the NASM assembler.
+Implemented lexical, syntactic, semantic analysis, code generation.

+The Nextch.c file contains an I / O module.

+In the file NEXTSYM4.C - the basic logic of lexical analysis.

+In the file LAST.C - the basic logic of syntactic, semantic analysis and code generation.

+ERROR.C - entering the information about the error in the error list.

+HASH.C is a hash function for the name table.

+LITFUNCS.C - functions for working with bit sets, which implement FOLLOW sets (including the verification of belonging to a set, the union of sets,).
+Implements a check of the coincidence of the scanned token and the expected one.
+Implements a panic mode (passing tokens to the first "familiar" if the current token does not match the expected one).

+RUMTABL3.C - work with the table of names.
+Implemented the entry in the table of names based on the hash, search in the table of names.

+DECKEY.H - language code of the language.

+DECW.H - codes of tokens-delimiters, constants, auxiliary constants.

+ERR.H is the error data structure for the analyzer.

-11. FUNCS.H - объявление функций.
+FUNCS.H - declaration of functions.

-12. IODEFS.H - константы для блока ввода-вывода.
+IODEFS.H - constants for the I / O block.

-13. RUMERCOD.h - коды ошибок для анализа.
+RUMERCOD.h - error codes for analysis.

-14. TEXTP.H  - структуры для позиции текущего токена во входном потоке.

-15. TREE.H - константы для типов идентификаторов для анализа.

-16. TYPES.H - объявление кодов базовых типов.
+TEXTP.H - structures for the position of the current token in the input stream.

+TREE.H - constants for types of identifiers for analysis.

+TYPES.H - declaration of codes of basic types.

-17. TYPET.h - объявление внешних переменных.
+TYPET.h - declaration of external variables.

 # Run tests
 make -i -f makefile

 # I/O Examples
-Примеры входных файлов в репозитории:
+Examples of input files in the repository:

-1. prog_err - с ошибками ,
+1. prog_err - with errors,

-2. prog_r - без ошибок.
-Input для программы в inp_inc
+2. prog_r - without errors.
+Input for the program in inp_inc

-3. prog_s.pas - без ошибок, input для программы в inp_cube,
+3. prog_s.pas - without errors, input for the program in inp_cube,

-4. prog_exp - без ошибок, содержит выражение,
+4. prog_exp - without errors, contains an expression,

-5. nod.pas - без ошибок, алгоритм Евклида вычисления НОД двух чисел.
-Input для программы в inp_nod

-Выходные:
+5. nod.pas - without errors, Euclid's algorithm for computing the GCD of two numbers.
+Input for the program in inp_nod
+Output:

 1. prog_err.lst,